 Open-cell spray foam insulation

-- Expands more extensively – to fill nooks and crannies
+- Expands more extensively

 - Offers a higher level of soundproofing

-- Lets water pass, allowing leaks to be located – preventing damage
+- Lets water pass, allowing leaks to be located

-- Is more affordable
+- More affordable

 Open-cell vs closed-cell spray foam – which to choose?

-The good news is you don’t have to use exclusively open or closed-cell spray foam insulation for an entire residence or commercial building.
+The good news is you don’t have to use either exclusively for a residence or commercial building.
 Not only each project, but each area within a structure may require a different choice.
-Following are a few more thoughts.

-Both open-cell and closed-cell spray foam insulation are great products offering a wealth of benefits.
-But they are made up of chemicals and must be handled with care during application.
+Both open-cell and closed-cell spray foam insulation are great products that offer a wealth of benefits.
+But they’re made up of chemicals and must be handled with care during application.
 It’s always best to hire a professional to ensure safe and proper installation.